qianchu/rare_we/README.md

    Requirements can be found in /Docker/environment_rare_we_clean.yml

-   You can load context2vec models from https://www.github.com/melamud/context2vec/ You can load skipgram models from https://github.com/minimalparts/nonce2vec
+   We train context2vec models from https://www.github.com/melamud/context2vec/
+   You can load skipgram models from https://github.com/minimalparts/nonce2vec

 2. chimeras/nonce/crw evaluation